Research-IT-Swiss-TPH/redcap-testing-spec/readme.md

 # redcap-testing-spec
-Cypress project for redcap testing:
+Cypress testing specification for REDCap External Modules test.

-- system config
-- em config
-- (projects)

 > [!WARNING]
 > This code base is outdated and uses Cypress v10.11.0.
 Upgrading to a newer Cypress version will break the tests.
 Breaking changes are present in cookie handling and authentication flow.
 However, to sustain the automated testing it is **highly recommended** to update the testing specification to a newer version of Cypress.